oroinc/documentation/commerce/user_guide/getting_started/records/index.rst

 In Oro applications, to handle these complex procedures you can use workflows.
 Workflow defines what transitions (changes of properties) are available to the system users at each stage.

-You can find more details about workflows in the :ref:`Workflows <user-guide-workflow-management-basics>` guide.
+You can find more details about workflows in the :ref:`Workflows <user-guide--system--workflow-management>` guide.

 Integrate with Third-Party Systems
 ----------------------------------